talalshaikh/hp-sorting-hat/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/ibmets/node-red-bluemix-starter.git)

+You can also see the sample working demo by changing your directory to `assembly-nlu-nlc` and then using `bx app push` to push the code to bluemix.

 ### How does this work?

 When you click the button, you are taken to Bluemix where you get a pick a name